 We, through a newly formed subsidiary, entered into a loan agreement with Valley National Bank in the amount of \$21.0 million, which is secured by the Portfolio Purchase and eight other properties held by subsidiaries of GIP VB SPE, LLC, a Delaware limited liability company ("GIP SPE") that had outstanding loans with Valley National Bank.
 All of the mortgaged properties cross collateralize the loan, and the loan is guaranteed by the Operating Partnership and the subsidiaries of GIP Borrower that hold the properties that comprise the Portfolio Purchase.
 Payments of interest and principal in the amount of approximately \$156,000 are due and payable monthly, with all remaining principal and accrued but unpaid interest due and payable on a maturity date of August 10, 2028.
 To secure a fixed interest rate on this new debt, we entered into an interest rate swap agreement fixing the interest rate to 7.47%.
-Our Chief Executive Officer, David Sobelman, entered into a guarantee agreement for \$7.5 million pursuant to which he guaranteed the payment obligations under the promissory notes if they become due as a result of certain "badboy" provisions, individually and on behalf of the Operating Partnership.
+Our Chief Executive Officer, David Sobelman, entered into a guarantee agreement for \$7.5 million pursuant to which he guaranteed the payment obligations under the promissory notes if they become due as a result of certain "bad-boy" provisions, individually and on behalf of the Operating Partnership.

 On August 10, 2023, we, through GIP SPE entered into an agreement (the "Amended and Restated LLC Agreement") whereas LC2 purchased a preferred equity interest (the "Preferred Interest") in GIP SPE, providing proceeds of an initial capital contribution of \$12.0 million, together with a commitment to make an additional \$2.1 million contribution upon the acquisition of our tenant-in-common investment.
 The Company completed the acquisition of such tenant-in-common interest on September 7, 2023, for a purchase price of \$1.3 million and LC2 made the additional \$2.1 million capital contribution on September 11, 2023.
 The Preferred Interest has a cumulative accruing distribution preference of 15.5% per year, compounded monthly (the "Preferred Return"), a portion of which in the amount of 5% per annum, compounded monthly, is deemed to be a "Current Preferred Return", and the remainder of which in the amount of 10.5% per annum (compounded monthly) is deemed to be the "Accrued Preferred Return."
 We must redeem the Preferred Interest by August 10, 2025, with two options to extend for an additional 12 months upon payment of an extension fee and an increased preferred rate of return of 18%.
-LC2 also received a 1% equity fee at closing and will receive a .5% equity fee upon redemption of the Preferred Interest - LC2-NNN Pref, LLC" to our consolidated financial statements for more information.
+LC2 also received a 1% equity fee at closing and will receive a .5% equity fee upon redemption of the Preferred Interest.
+LC2 will have approval rights to major decisions as defined by the Amended and Restated LL Agreement.
+See Note 6 "Non-Controlling Interests - LC2-NNN Pref, LLC" to our consolidated financial statements for more information.